rmolinari/thesis_1999/1999_thesis.typ

 Rather than give up control over $G$ we will give up some rigor in the way $F$ is enumerated from $G$.
 When constructing $F$ to be $dreInAbove(G)$ the following result is obtained.
 #theorem(name: [Cholak and Hinman; @CholakHinman])[
-    Given any nonrecursive, r.e. set $G$ there is $dreInAbove(G)$ set $F$ not of d.r.e. degree.
+    Given any nonrecursive, r.e. set $G$ there is a $dreInAbove(G)$ set $F$ not of d.r.e. degree.
     <theorem3.5>
 ]
 This result has been strengthened by Hinman, @Hinman:
 #theorem[
-    Given a nonrecursive, r.e. set $G$ there is $dreInAbove(G)$ set $F$ not of 3-r.e. degree.
+    Given a nonrecursive, r.e. set $G$ there is a $dreInAbove(G)$ set $F$ not of 3-r.e. degree.
     <theorem3.6>
 ]

 Can we avoid 4-r.e. degrees _via_ $dreInAbove(G)$ sets in this way? $n$-r.e. degrees in general?
-We cannot answer this question at the moment.
+We cannot answer these questions at the moment.
 However, if we drop the requirement that the constructed set be Turing-above $G$, we can avoid $n$-r.e. degrees, and at the same time place the "base set" $G$ (which we now call $D$) in a prescribed r.e.~interval.
 #theorem[